Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Introduction

-\textit{Contributions:} In this paper, we provide \hi{a} theoretical understanding of the ensemble control of stochastic oscillators concerning reachability and convergence properties; \hi{to the best of our knowledge, it is the first study on the stochastic approach for this class of systems.} Building on this analysis, we propose a control law that combines feedback and periodic feedforward control, aiming to address the limitations of each approach.
-More precisely, our contributions are as follows: \begin{enumerate} \item We analyze the asymptotic reachability of the distribution of stochastic oscillators.
+1) We analyze the \revv{asymptotic} reachability of the distribution of stochastic oscillators.
 First, we investigate the approximated phase equation of oscillators derived using the averaging method.
 Then, we show that under periodic feedforward control, the reachability of stochastic oscillators to a target distribution is characterized by the Fourier coefficients of their phase sensitivity function and the target (Theorems~\ref{thm:exact_reachability} \hi{and} \ref{thm:appro_reachability}).
 By using Theorem~\ref{thm:appro_reachability}, the minimization of the difference between the stationary distribution of oscillators and the target distribution can be formulated as a convex optimization problem, which determines the Fourier coefficients of a periodic input.
 Moreover, to bridge the gap between the original and averaged phase equations, we bound the Kullback--Leibler (KL) divergence between the distribution of oscillators and the stationary distribution of the averaged equation (Theorem~\ref{thm:bound_average_original}).
-Consequently, we can efficiently compute an optimal periodic input that steers the distribution of oscillators close to the target, where the closeness is guaranteed by the derived upper bound. \item Next, we establish convergence properties for the ensemble control of stochastic oscillators.
-We devise a control law combining the designed periodic control and a feedback controller, under which the convergence of oscillators is guaranteed (\hi{Proposition}~\ref{prop:rfisher} and \hi{Theorem}~\ref{thm:proposed}).
-This result shows that even under the designed periodic input alone, the distribution of oscillators converges to the same distribution, and in addition, the feedback control improves the convergence speed.
-Moreover, we modify the proposed controller so that even under measurement errors of the distribution of oscillators, the convergence is guaranteed (Proposition~\ref{prop:measurement_err}), which improves the applicability of our method.
-To our knowledge, this work is the first to propose an ensemble controller of oscillators with a convergence guarantee in the presence of measurement errors. \end{enumerate}
+Consequently, we can efficiently compute an optimal periodic input that steers the distribution of oscillators close to the target, where the closeness is guaranteed by the derived upper bound.